ryedin/site/_languages_and_frameworks/getting-started-with-rails.md

     $ convox services create postgres simple-rails-postgres
     Creating service simple-rails-postgres (postgres)...
 OK, simple-rails-postgres

-Fetch the URL and set an environment variable.
+This will take a 5 minutes to provision.
+When it is finished, fetch the URL and set an environment variable.

     $ convox services info simple-rails-postgres
     Name    simple-rails-postgres